Duong-Luu/ETL-Project/README.md

 # Movies ETL Project

 ## Project Summary
 The objective of this project was to extract data from websites and available  APIs.
-The following datasets were then transformed by cleaning, joining, and filtering into nine tables.
+The following datasets were then transformed by cleaning, joining, and filtering into tables.
 The object-relational database, PostgreSQL, was used to load the datasets into pgAdmin.

 ## Finding Data